-When you have been charged with a second offense DUI, you could be facing significant penalties.
+When you have been charged with a second offense DUI in Tampa, you could be facing significant penalties.
 Since you have a prior conviction on your record, the consequences of a guilty verdict could have a devastating impact on your life.

 Make sure you understand the significance of the charges against you by retaining a powerful second offense DUI lawyer.
 Metcalf Falls, Criminal Defense Attorneys, P.A., has what it takes to help you clear your name.
 Start working on your defense strategy as soon as today when you contact our office for a confidential case evaluation by calling (813) 258-4800.